uncenter/dotfiles/README.md

 ## Dotfiles manager

 I'm using [GNU Stow](https://www.gnu.org/software/stow/) ([documentation](https://www.gnu.org/software/stow/manual/stow.html)) - a free and lightweight dotfiles manager written in Perl.
-I have tried a few dotfile managers such as [chezmoi](https://www.chezmoi.io/), but all were overcomplicated and just annoying to use.
-I used this [incredibly helpful guide](https://www.jakewiesler.com/blog/managing-dotfiles) to get started with `stow` and it has been working great so far!
+I used this [incredibly helpful guide](https://www.jakewiesler.com/blog/managing-dotfiles) to get started with `stow`, definitely read it if you are unfamiliar with the program.
 ## Usage

 ```sh